chrisdev/pinax-theme-foundation/docs/mobile-visibility.rst

 -----------------

 `Zurb Foundation <http://foundation.zurb.com/>`_ includes a series of visibility classes that
-allow you to hide or display content on various devices using 'show/hide-on-x' where "x" can be a phone,tablet or desktop.
+allow you to hide or display content on various devices using 'show/hide-for-x' where "x" can be a xlarge, large, medium and small.
 For example if we include the following snippet on the line corresponding to the device that you are currently using will be displayed ::

     <strong class="show-for-xlarge">You are on a very large screen.</strong>